brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 ### Dust of Dryness / Decanter of Endless Water

 Water is always useful, whether to keep your party from dehydrating or using it with the Shape Water cantrip to accomplish a variety of tasks.
-The Decanter of Endless Water will provide all the water your party needs for survival purposes, but also has a few utility and even offensive capabilities.
+The Decanter of Endless Water will provide all the water your party needs for survival purposes but also has a few utility and even offensive capabilities.
 The Dust of Dryness condenses water down into super-dense pellets that can be turned back into large quantities of water when the need comes.

 ### Everbright Lantern / Candle of the Deep / Driftglobe